ccber-restoration/repo-template/README.md

 # Overview

-*(Provide an overview of the project here* You can think of this as an abstract or an executive summary, including any high-level information you think is important for yourself or others to know about the repository)*
+*(Provide an overview of the project here.
+You can think of this as an abstract or an executive summary, including any high-level information you think is important for yourself or others to know about the repository)*

 ## Repository structure
 *(Describe how the repository is organized.
 Depending on the project, the structure might be simple or more complex)*